oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

       min: 60
       h: 3600 # hour
       d: 86400 # day
-      # symbols for larger multipliers omiited
+      # symbols for larger multipliers omitited
 ```

 #### 9.1.2.3 version <a name=version></a>